hyeonLewis/aa-sdk-test/README.md

 1. Prepare `sub` and `guardian` to remove.

-    - If `sub` isn't stored in DB, you need to get user's JWT token.
+    - If `sub` isn't stored in DB or user side, you need to get user's JWT token.

 2. Remove the Guardian

+    - Input
+        - `targetSub`: JWT token's `sub` field taken from the previous step
+        - `targetGuardian`: Guardian address to remove
+        - `newThreshold`: New threshold after removing the guardian
+    - Delete
+        - Delete saved guardian's `sub` and `salt/saltSeed` from DB or user side

     ```js
     const newSalt = await calcSalt(targetSub);